pstadler/non-terminating-bash-processes/README.md

 My goal was to make screen sharing with Alfred a quick and painless endeavor.
 The user would enter "vnc" to get a list of available hosts with VNC enabled to choose from.
 The workflow should run on every OS X device without installing any kind of 3rd party software and leaving no side-effects — a simple Bash script should be perfect.

-That's when I entered the dark and scary world of non-terminating Bash processes.
+That's when I entered the world of non-terminating Bash processes.

 ## Discovering network services from the command line